chaaz/versio/README.md

 some sizing or grouping wrong.
 If unsquashing is important, don't delete PR branches from GitHub until after they've been part of a release.

-> TODO: After using a PR as part of release, Version can delete its
+> TODO: After using a PR as part of release, Versio can delete its
 > associated branch, since it won't need to be used anymore.

 ## Go Style Projects